 New England lobster rolls, whether Connecticut or Maine-style, are all about the lobster.
 They’re made with very few ingredients and let the sweet, delicate lobster itself be the star of the show.

-I make Maine lobster rolls with fresh lobsters that are about 1-1/2 to 1-3/4 pounds in weight.
-This will yield about 1 pound of lobster meat total for 4 lobster rolls.
+I make Maine lobster rolls with fresh lobsters that are about 1-½ pounds in weight.
+Three, 1-½ pound lobsters will generally yield about 1 pound of lobster meat total for 4 lobster rolls.

 How to Cook Live Lobsters

 For lobster rolls, I like to stick to two classic cooking techniques: boiling or steaming.